Moorhead, Minnesota: Sports

-Olympic pairs figure skater Mark Ladwig also hails from Moorhead.
-With partner Amanda Evora, he was a two-time U.S. national silver medalist and competed in the 2010 Winter Olympics.
-With Lindsay Davis, he was part of the 2012–2013 U.S. Figure Skating Reserve Team.
+Interstate Raceway is a dragstrip and drifting race facility southeast of Moorhead.
+It has a 0.25 mi (0.40 km) dragstrip and a concrete drift track.

 Education

-The city has four institutions of higher learning: Concordia College (private Christian liberal arts college), Minnesota State University Moorhead (public university), Minnesota State Community and Technical College (two-year to four-year technical college), and Rasmussen College (a two- to four-year college).
-The combined student enrollment of these colleges is approximately 14,000.
+The city has four institutions of higher learning: Concordia College (a private Christian liberal arts college), Minnesota State University Moorhead (a public university), Minnesota State Community and Technical College (a two- to four-year technical college), and Rasmussen University (a two- to four-year college).
+These colleges' combined student enrollment is about 14,000.

 K-12 education is provided to over 5,000 students by the Moorhead School District: S.G.
-Reinertsen Elementary, Robert Asp Elementary, Ellen Hopkins Elementary, Dorothy Dodds Elementary, Horizon Middle School and Moorhead High School.
-The district is known for its high student achievement with students consistently performing above the national average on the ACT.
+Reinertsen Elementary, Robert Asp Elementary, Ellen Hopkins Elementary, Dorothy Dodds Elementary, Horizon Middle School, and Moorhead High School.
+The district is known for its high achievement, with students consistently performing above the national average on the ACT.
 The district includes the cities of Moorhead, Georgetown, Kragnes, and Sabin.

 The city includes the Red River Area Learning Center and the Probstfield Center for Education.

-Park Christian School is a private Christian school in Moorhead providing a K–12 education as well as St. Joseph's, a Catholic elementary school.
+Park Christian School is a private Christian school in Moorhead providing a K–12 education.
+St. Joseph's is a Catholic elementary school.

-The Moorhead Public Library (1906) at 102 6th Street South was paid for by Andrew Carnegie and designed by architect Milton Earl Beebe.
+The public library is at 118 5th Street South and is part of the Lake Agassiz Regional Library system.
+The former public library, built in 1906, was at 102 6th Street South.
+It was paid for by Andrew Carnegie and designed by architect Milton Earl Beebe.

+Healthcare

+Sanford Health Moorhead Clinic is part of the Sanford Health network, providing comprehensive healthcare services to residents of Moorhead and nearby areas.
+The clinic offers family medicine, radiology, lab services, immunizations, and mammograms.

+Moorhead is also a key provider of senior healthcare services.
+The Moorhead Senior Citizens Center serves as a community hub for local seniors, offering a space for social activities and gatherings.
+Eventide Lutheran Home in Moorhead provides a range of care services, including assisted living, memory care, and long-term care for elderly residents.